manwar/perlweeklychallenge-club/challenge-272/atschneid/README.md

           (loop (cdr num-list) (+ diff-sum (abs (- (car num-list) (cadr num-list)))))))))
 ```

 The logic here is basically the same as for Prolog, in a functional form (returns a value).

-I wasn't sure what to do about the stack of closing parens that built up at the end, but `raco fmt` just bunched them all together on the last line, so I'll accept that.
+As far as formatting, I wasn't sure what to do about the stack of closing parens that built up at the end, but `raco fmt` just bunched them all together on the last line, so I'll accept that.

 ### Conclusion

 Ok.
-This concludes my long, rambling notes on my various solutions to this week's challenge.
+This concludes my long, rambling notes on my various solutions to this week's challenges.
 I'm looking forward to seeing what comes up next week, and maybe soon I'll send in some of the challenge ideas I've been thinking up.

 See you next week.